-The command line interface is used to send an SQL query to the Presto Coordinator.
-This client is installed on the same machine as the Presto Coordinator by default.
-But, it can also be installed and used on a different machine that has access to the Presto Coordinator.
+The command line interface is used to send an SQL query to Presto.
+This client is installed on the same machine as the coordinator by default.
+It can also be installed and used on a different machine that has access to the Presto coordinator via HTTP.

 Presto Workers and Auto Scaling Group

-Such worker nodes belong to an Auto Scaling group for the purpose of instance scaling and management.
-An Auto Scaling group starts by launching enough EC2 instances to meet its desired capacity and continues to maintain said capacity by scaling up or down as needed.
+The worker nodes belong to an Auto Scaling group for the purpose of instance scaling and management.
+An Auto Scaling group starts by launching enough EC2 instances to meet its desired capacity and continues to maintain the capacity by scaling up or down as needed.

-Your EC2 instances are also contained within one or more security groups – a virtual firewall that controls the traffic for one or more instances.
-When you create your Presto cluster, you associate with it one or more security groups.
+Your EC2 instances are contained within one or more security groups – a virtual firewall that controls the traffic for one or more instances.
+When you create your cluster, you associate one or more security groups with it.
 This includes the specification and addition of rules to each security group that allow traffic to or from its associated instances.

-Your cluster will be launched within your virtual private cloud subnet; a subset of the overarching virtual network dedicated to a specific availability zone – isolated from failures in other zones.
+Your cluster is launched within your virtual private cloud subnet; a subset of the overarching virtual network dedicated to a specific availability zone – isolated from failures in other zones.

 Your VPC subnet is contained within a larger network entity known as the virtual private cloud (VPC).
 The VPC is a virtual network dedicated to your AWS account and is logically isolated from other virtual networks in the AWS Cloud.
 As mentioned above it is broken down into availability zones or regions.